saumya-datascience/Python-Challenge/README.md

-### getting the Github all set!
+### Getting the Github all set!

 * Created a new repository for this project called `python-challenge`.

-* Cloned the new repository to your computer.
+* Cloned the new repository to my computer.

-* Inside your local git repository, created a directory for each Python Challenge.
+* Inside my local git repository, created a directory for each Python Challenge.
 Used folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

 * Inside of each folder  added the following:

   * A new file called `main.py`.
 This will be the main script to run for each analysis.
   * A "Resources" folder that contains the CSV files you used.
-Made sure your script has the correct path to the CSV file.
+Made sure my script has the correct path to the CSV file.
   * An "analysis" folder that contains my text file that has the results from the analysis.

 * Pushed the above changes to GitHub.